-This Application reached Preliminary (Initial) Assessment under the operation of the Australia New Zealand Food Authority Act 1991 (ANZFA Act), and will be finalised in accordance with the provisions of the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
-Under the ANZFA to FSANZ transitional arrangements, this application is regarded as having reached Initial Assessment under the FSANZ Act.
+This Application reached Preliminary (Initial) Assessment under the operation of the former Australia New Zealand Food Authority Act 1991 (ANZFA Act), and will be finalised in accordance with the provisions of the FSANZ Act.
+Under the ANZFA to FSANZ transitional arrangements, this Application is regarded as having reached initial assessment under the FSANZ Act.